DavAug/chi/docs/source/getting_started/quick_overview.rst

 observations; and 2. a
 contribution from the log-likelihood of the population parameters to describe the distribution of the bottom-level parameters.
-In chi a hierarchical log-likelihood may be defined using :class:`chi.HierarchicalLogLikelihood` with a list of bottom-level :class:`chi.LogLikelihood` instances and a :class:`chi.PopulationModel`.
+In Chi a hierarchical log-likelihood may be defined using :class:`chi.HierarchicalLogLikelihood` with a list of bottom-level :class:`chi.LogLikelihood` instances and a :class:`chi.PopulationModel`.